cmakride/cocktails-third-party-api/README.md

 # Cocktail Recipe Finder
-This App was built to be an easy and fast way to lookup cocktail recipes.
-It connected to a third party API Thecocktaildb.com/
+This App was built to be an easy/fast way to lookup cocktail recipes.
+It connects to a third party API Thecocktaildb.com/

 ## Technologies used
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)